 The Yeedi Mop Station’s lower cost and efficient mopping performance make it a compelling option for folks who don’t want to spend four figures on a robot vacuum and mop hybrid.

-One down is its lower airflow which affects its vacuuming performance, especially on carpet.
+One down is its lower airflow, affecting its vacuuming performance, especially on carpet.

 Here are five reasons to consider the Yeedi Mop Station Pro

-- Cheaper than other brands: The Yeedi Mop Station Pro is the least expensive option with dual discs and a self-washing base station.
+- Cheaper than other brands: The Yeedi Mop Station Pro is the cheapest option, with dual discs and a self-washing base station.